epicserve/django-base-site/README.md

 ## Contribute

 1. Look for an open [issue](https://github.com/epicserve/django-base-site/issues) or create new issue to get a dialog going about the new feature or bug that you've discovered.
-2. Fork the [repository](https://github.com/epicserve/django-base-site) on Github to start making your changes to the master branch (or branch off of it).
+2. Fork the [repository](https://github.com/epicserve/django-base-site) on GitHub to start making your changes to the master branch (or branch off of it).
 3. Make a pull request.

 <!--readme-end-->